DEG in 2021

 Reaching small and medium-sized enterprises

-DEG made USD 15 million available to Locfund Next.
+DEG made USD 15 million available to Locfund Next to strength SMEs.
 The fund provides small and micro-enterprises in Latin America with loans and secures their liquidity during the coronavirus pandemic.

 Development impact remains high in the pandemic